bipinKrishnan/ml-recipe-book/_build/html/_sources/image_segmentation.md

 ### Training the model

-This time also, as expected, we will use pytorch lightning for our training :) So let's build the our model class using the ```LightningModule``` from pytorch lightning.
+This time also, as expected, we will use pytorch lightning for our training :) So let's build our model class using the ```LightningModule``` from pytorch lightning.

 For this task, we will use a unet model which is a commonly used one for image segmentation.
 This model is like an encoder-decoder model, we can replace the encoder part with any of the commonly used convolutional neural networks(vgg, resnet etc).
-Here we will use 'resnet34' as our encoder or commonly called the backbone.
+Here we will use 'resnet34' as our encoder/backbone.
 In short, we will use a unet model with 'resnet34' backbone.

 So let's load in the unet model from ```segmentation-models-pytorch``` library: